zixiang1993/laravel-assessment/README.md

 I chose to make a personal movie review app with CRUD and pagination features, styled using Bootstrap!

 # Features:
-CRUD Table
+- CRUD Table with a simple Database
-Pagination with Bootstrap
+- Pagination with Bootstrap

 # Reflection
 While this attempt is better than the React assessment, it is still learning under trial by fire.